Haufe-Lexware/octane-gocd-plugin/README.md

 ## Restrictions of this plugin
 This plugin allows your GoCD server to connect to exactly one Shared Space on exactly one ALM Octane instance.
-It is not possible to connect to multiple shared spaces or multiple ALM Octane instances.
+It is not possible to connect your GoCD server instance to multiple shared spaces or multiple ALM Octane instances.

 ## Bugs and Feature Requests
 The transmission of test results to Octane, especially the mapping into Octane's domain model is arbitrary.
 Please file an issue if you feel something is wrong with it.
-Also, if your project uses other test tools than JUnit or NUnit, then create a feature request and provided an example of your report file(s) allong with it.
-Technically every test tool can be used, as long as it generates some form of report-file.
+Also, if your project uses other test tools than JUnit or NUnit, then please create a feature request and provide an example of your report file(s) allong with it.
+Technically every test tool can be used, as long as it generates some sort of report-file.